-Ms. Dubois has played a leading role in the World Bank’s anti-corruption efforts for more than a decade.
-She previously served as Chief Suspension and Debarment Officer in the Office of Suspension and Debarment (OSD), where she determined whether to suspend and debar firms and individuals accused of fraud and corruption in World Bank-financed projects.
+Ms. Dubois has played a leading role in the World Bank’s anti-corruption efforts for close to two decades.
+She previously served as the World Bank’s first Chief Suspension and Debarment Officer in the Office of Suspension and Debarment (OSD), where she determined whether to suspend and debar firms and individuals accused of fraud and corruption in World Bank-financed projects.
 Before that, Ms. Dubois managed the Voluntary Disclosure Program (VDP) in INT.
 She also worked as an operational lawyer advising the Africa region of the World Bank for seven years.
 Before joining the World Bank, she was a lawyer in private practice for ten years in the United States and Belgium.

 Ms. Dubois received her Lic.
 Jur., cum laude, from the University of Ghent, Belgium, and her LL.M. from New York University.